Reconstructing the spatial structure of quantum correlations in materials: Quantum correlations for KCuF3

-such that all intensity below $\hbar \omega / 2 k_B T$ is suppressed.
-Although this filter function lacks the linear behavior at small $x$ required to define a proper quantum-coherence measure, it resembles more closely filter functions that are naturally applied in neutron-scattering experiments (see discussion below).
-The plot in Fig. \ref{fig:CorrelatorComparison}(d) shows the same general behavior as the other quantum correlators.
+{ in Eq.~\eqref{eq:C}, } such that all intensity below $\hbar \omega / 2 k_B T$ is suppressed.
+Although this filter function lacks the linear behavior at small $x$ required for a proper quantum-coherence measure, the plot in Fig. \ref{fig:CorrelatorComparison}(d) shows the same general behavior as the other quantum correlators.
+(Furthermore, the step function resembles filter functions that are naturally applied in neutron-scattering experiments, see discussion below.)
 Thus, although details of the quantum correlators depend on the filter function, the revealed length scale appears universal.
+The temperature dependence of all four quantum correlators is shown in Appendix~\ref{app:Comparing}.